Azure/Azure-Sentinel/Solutions/PaloAltoPrismaCloud/Playbooks/PrismaCloudCSPMPlaybooks/PrismaCloudCSPM-Remediation/readme.md

 1. Select the Keyvault resource where you have stored the secret
 2. Click on Access policies Blade
 3. Click on Create
-4. Under Secret permissions columun , Select Get , List from "Secret Management Operations"
+4. Under Secret permissions column , Select Get , List from "Secret Management Operations"
 5. Click next to go to Principal tab and choose your deployed playbook name
 6. Click Next leave application tab as it is .
 7. Click Review and create